Assessment in Taught Courses

 Eligibility for Assessment

 2. Some courses require compulsory attendance at classes, including laboratories, field trips, practical exercises, contact workshops or block courses.
 In such courses, course co-ordinators shall advise students in writing at the commencement of tuition that non-attendance, without exemption having been granted, constitutes failure in the course, regardless of the rest of the assessment procedure.
-In this case, students shall receive a DC for the course.
+In such a case, students shall receive a DC for the course.

 3. Course coordinators shall advise students at the commencement of tuition which elements of the assessed course work will contribute towards the final grade for the course, and which elements, if any, are compulsory.
 Unless otherwise stated all final exams are compulsory.
 Without exemption having been granted, failure to: